-The following recommendations must be kept in mind when using the R-indicators and partial R-indicators:
+The following, general recommendations must be kept in mind when using the (partial) R-indicators and (partial) coefficients of variation:

-- R-indicators and partial R-indicators cannot be evaluated or presented separately from the variables X that were used in the response model and should always be presented together with X. - When comparing different surveys, one should use the same model for nonresponse, where the variables X, have the same categories. - R-indicators should be adjoined by a confidence interval in order to indicate the uncertainty due to the estimation based on a sample. - The inclusion of response-unrelated variables into the response model leads to an increase of the standard errors of R-indicators.
-It is recommendable to restrict analysis to variables X for which it is known from the literature that they relate to response behaviour. - R-indicators measure the distance to a fully representative response; they do not reflect the impact of non-response on the bias of (weighted) means or the contrast of survey variables, and nor does the response rate.
+- None of the indicators can be evaluated or presented separately from the variables x that were used in the response model and all indicators should always be presented together with x. - When comparing different surveys, one should use the same model for nonresponse, where the variables x, have the same categories. - All indicators should be adjoined by a confidence interval in order to indicate the uncertainty due to the estimation based on a sample.

+- The inclusion of response-unrelated variables into the response model leads to an increase of the standard errors of the indicators.
+It is recommendable to restrict analysis to variables x for which it is known from the literature or strongly conjectured that they relate to response behaviour and to the key survey variables.
+If there is a wide range of survey variables, or the objective is to compare different surveys, then they should, generally, relate to response behaviour. - R-indicators measure the distance to a fully representative response; they do not reflect the impact of non-response on the bias of (weighted) means or the contrast of survey variables, and nor does the response rate.
 The coefficient of variation combines the response rate and the R-indicator and is designed to make comparisons of non-response bias under worst case scenarios.